Nnamuka01/Nnamuka01/README.md

 ### Hi there, Welcome 👋
 I'm a frontend engineer and i'm driven by my love for building software products and possess good collaborative skills when working with a team.
 I have worked with Javascript, Css, React, Vue, React-testing and Vitest, Supabase(database) in building software products.
+I am currently learning nextjs, database management and testing.

 Here is a quick summary about me:
 - 🙂 Pronouns: He/Him